How to be Successful on Rover as a Dog Sitter

 Rover is the original profile type that a person can set up.

-As for Rover Now, it is an on-demand dog walking service designed to match someone who wants their dog walked or a drop-in visit for their pet with someone available right now.
+As for Rover Now, it is an on-demand dog walking service designed to match someone who wants their dog taken on a 30-minute walk or a drop-in visit for their pet with someone available right now.
 Rover Now has been set up to compete directly with WAG and other similar apps.
 Also, at present, Rover Now is only available in just over a dozen major US cities.

 9. How do you get popular on Rover?
 And what the most significant mistake potential sitters make when trying to find jobs through Rover?

 As I see so many mistakes being made, it is hard to pin it down to just one.
 That said, let me expand my answer to three broad categories of major mistakes that I see made most frequently, as well as some advice to address each one.

 Make sure you have a Rover profile that stands out.